Find a provider that meets your needs

 Peptic Ulcer Disease

-Peptic ulcers are common and affect more than 4 million people each year in the United States.
 A peptic ulcer is a sore on the lining of the stomach or duodenum (the beginning of the small intestine).
 Less commonly, a peptic ulcer may develop just above the stomach in the esophagus, the tube that connects the mouth to the stomach.

-A peptic ulcer in the stomach is called a gastric ulcer.
-One that occurs in the duodenum is called a duodenal ulcer.
-People can have both gastric and duodenal ulcers at the same time.
-They also can develop peptic ulcers more than once in their lifetime.
+You can have both gastric and duodenal ulcers at the same time.
+You also can develop peptic ulcers more than once in your lifetime.

 Symptoms